CypherPoet/AnimatableGradients/README.md

 - 🔗Clone or download this repo and play around with the [Demo app](./Demo/).
-- 🔗Download this [Swift Playgrounds Book]() to play around with some of the library's underlying code.
+- 🔗Download this [Swift Playgrounds Book]() to play around with some of the library's underlying code in the [Swift Playgrounds App](https://www.apple.com/swift/playgrounds/).

 ## Features